 Students enrolling at RVC are classified for the purpose of determining tuition and fee rates.
 Evidence of resident status is provided on each applicant via the Enrollment Information Form.
-Questions regarding classification should be directed to the Records and Registration Office at (815) 921-4250.
+Questions regarding classification should be directed to the Records and Registration Office at (815) 921-4250 or visit our website at RockValleyCollege.edu/Residency.